Presidency of Warren G. Harding: Other agencies

 On June 13, 1921, Harding appointed Albert D. Lasker chairman of the United States Shipping Board.
 Lasker, a cash donor and Harding's general campaign manager, had no previous experience with shipping companies.
 The Merchant Marine Act of 1920 had allowed the Shipping Board to sell ships made by the U.S. Government to private American companies.
 A congressional investigation revealed that while Lasker was in charge, many valuable steel cargo ships, worth between $200 and $250 a ton, were sold for as low as $30 a ton to private American shipping companies without an appraisal board.
 J. Harry Philbin, a manager in the sales division, testified at the congressional hearing that under Lasker's authority U.S. ships were sold, "...as is, where is, take your pick, no matter which vessel you took."
 Lasker resigned from the Shipping Board on July 1, 1923.

-Thomas W. Miller, head of the Office of Alien Property, was convicted of accepting bribes.
+Thomas W. Miller, head of the Office of Alien Property, was convicted of accepting fraud in the American Metals case.
 Miller's citizenship rights were taken away and he was sentenced to 18 months in prison and a $5,000 fine.
+His conviction would by upheld by the District Court of the United States for the Southern District of New York on February 6, 1928.
 After Miller served 13 months of his sentence, he was released on parole.
 President Herbert Hoover restored Miller's citizenship on February 2, 1933.
 Roy Asa Haynes, Harding's Prohibition Commissioner, ran the patronage-riddled Prohibition bureau, which was allegedly corrupt from top to bottom.
 The bureau's "B permits" for liquor sales became tantamount to negotiable securities, as a result of being so widely bought and sold among known violators of the law.
 The bureau's agents allegedly made a year's salary from one month's illicit sales of permits.

+Col. Thomas B. Felder, who died by March 1930, would be implicated in the Harding Administration scandals as well.